 We recommend that you treat this virtual machine as a real computer to avoid repeating the installation process.
 Be sure to install an anti-virus program such as Microsoft Security Essentials.

-If this tutorial seems to complicated we recommend a paid application called Parallels.
-Installation is easy and setup of Windows is made simple through a quick start guide.
-Find out more about setting up Parallels here.
+If this tutorial seems too complicated, we recommend a paid application called Parallels.
+Installation is easy and the setup of Windows is made simple through a quick start guide.